Ancient87/mythical-mysfits-eks/workshop-1-k8s/README.md

 ![Lab 4](images/04-arch.png)

-*Note: The green pods denote the monolith and the orange pods denote the "like" microservice
+*Note: The orange pods denote the monolith and the turquoise pods denote the "like" microservice

-As with the monolith, you'll be using [Fargate](https://aws.amazon.com/fargate/) to deploy these microservices, but this time we'll walk through all the deployment steps for a fresh service.
+As with the monolith, you'll be using Deployments to deploy these microservices, but this time we'll walk through all the deployment steps for a fresh service.

 ### Instructions: